arnavaidya/OverTheWire-Wargames-Walkthrough/Natas/readme.md

 5. For Burp Suite, simply change the Referer from http://natas4.natas.labs.overthewire.org to http://natas5.natas.labs.overthewire.org/ manually, to get the password on the page.

+### Natas Level 5 → Level 6
+**Key Takeaways**: This level introduces the concept of cookies for user identification.
+It shows how cookies can be manipulated to change user roles or bypass restrictions.

+**Procedure**:

+1. Log in using the username `natas5` and the password obtained from Level 4.

+2. The page will display: "Access disallowed.
+You are not logged in".
+This indicates that we need to somehow login to the website.

+3. This can be done by manipulating the cookies using the browser Developer Tools.
+- Open the browser's DevTools (F12 or Ctrl + Shift + I).
+- Go to the *Application* (or *Storage*) tab.
+- Find and edit the cookie for `loggedin` to `1`.

+4. Reload the page, and the server will grant access and display the password for natas6.